projectionist/projectionist.github.io/tools.md

 The VM environment will take a few minutes to setup and provide rapid visual feedback.
 This environment can be used as much as a projection and Raspberry PI are not available or practical.
 Development environments are provisioned automatically using [Vagrant](https://www.vagrantup.com) running on a [VMware Fusion](http://www.vmware.com/uk/products/fusion) VM.
-Unfortunately, VMware Fusion is the only virtualisation provider capable of virtualised graphics hardware, and it's not free.
+Unfortunately, VMware Fusion is the only virtualization provider capable of virtualized graphics hardware, and it's not free.
 Additionally, Vagrant is free to use with VirtualBox but not with VMware Fusion.

-In case you want to minimise cost and do the provisioning work yourself, the install script used by Vagrant to provision the VM is available in the [scratch repository](http://github.com/projectionist/scratch): `platforms/weston/install.sh`.
+In case you want to minimize cost and do the provisioning work yourself, the install script used by Vagrant to provision the VM is available in the [scratch repository](http://github.com/projectionist/scratch): `platforms/weston/install.sh`.

 After installation of VMware Fusion and the Vagrant plugin, ensure that you have installed your license and that the plugin is installed: `vagrant plugin list` should list `vagrant-vmware-fusion`, the license is emailed to you upon purchase.

-Once the virtualisation tools are setup, follow the instructions in the README to get started with an empty project: [http://github.com/projectionist/scratch](http://github.com/projectionist/scratch).
+Once the virtualization tools are setup, follow the instructions in the README to get started with an empty project: [http://github.com/projectionist/scratch](http://github.com/projectionist/scratch).

 When creating your own projects, fork the scratch repository to allow for the inclusion of upstream updates.